rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 <hr class="section-divider">

 That's the last chapter of the book preview.
 You can read more chapters on [Leanpub](https://leanpub.com/the-road-to-learn-react)!
-Grab it as long as it is for free - it will stay updated in the future!
+Grab it and pay as you want - it will stay updated in the future!
 You can have a look again at the [Table of Contents](#toc) to see what you can expect to find on Leanpub.

 I hope you liked it so far!
 You might want to read again the [FAQ](#faq) to see how you can have a direct impact on the book.
 I would really appreciate your support on social media and contribution!